-Here are my step-by-step instructions for how to make homemade spicy beef gyoza with hot dipping sauce.
-For ingredient quantities and simplified instructions, scroll down for the printable recipe card below.
+Here are my step-by-step instructions for how to make Beef Gyoza at home.
+For ingredient quantities and simplified instructions, scroll down for the Printable Recipe Card below.

 Finely chop the onion, cabbage and garlic chives.
 Grate the garlic and fresh ginger and add them to a large mixing bowl along with ground beef, salt, pepper, oyster sauce, red wine, dijon mustard, cumin powder, coriander powder, cinnamon powder and nutmeg.

 Mix until all the ingredients are evenly distributed.

 Take a gyoza wrapper and place approximately one tablespoon of filling in the middle.
 Be careful not to overfill the wrapper and leave a finger-width border around the edge.

 Wet the border with water and fold the wrapper in half without letting the edges touch.

 Pinch one side and then push a flap of the underside edge over your fingernail to make a pleat.
 Pull your finger away and press it down, then repeat until the gyoza is completely sealed.